List Homomorphisms and Parallelism

 mssp ([0,3,-2] ++ [4,-1,0]) = 5

 But if we extend the domain a bit, we can indeed obtain a homomorphism.
-Instead of computing just the maximum sum, we will compute a tuple with four integer elements:
+This is called a near homomorphism: it computes the result we care about, plus some ancillary information used to combine partial results.
+In this case, we will compute a tuple with four integer elements:

 The maximum subarray sum (i.e., the final result we are actually interested in).